mschreie/hpe_oneview_ansible_handsonlabs/exercises/50_venvsetup.md

 ## Objectives
-- We will examin the last run of our Job Template, which uses Oneview Module.
+- _optional_ We will examin the last run of our Job Template, which uses Oneview Module.
 Most likely some python module is missing.
 - We will create a virtual environment on the TOWER node manually
 - We will ensure that our Job Template will use the newly created venv.
-- Executing this Job Template again should get the job run through.
+- _optional_ Executing this Job Template again should get the job run through.

 ## The Tasks

-### Review Job Execution
+### _optional_ Review Job Execution
 Review the output of the last time we executed the Job template Navigate to **Jobs** in Tower UI, and click on the upmost **XX - Oneview: Oneview testing** :